Miscarriage medical reasons why it happens and how to cope

 Working unless in some type of unsafe environment

 It can be difficult to concentrate on normal life.
-In fact it can seem almost as if normal life shouldn’t be continuing at all.
-In this sense the grief is no different to losing a close loved one.
+In fact, it can seem almost as if normal life shouldn’t be continuing at all.
+In this sense, the grief is no different from losing a close loved one.
 The main difference is that your unborn baby was actually developing inside your body, so it is a different and very deep bond.
 You may find it difficult to sleep and you could lose your appetite.
-Unfortunately the hormonal changes that happen after miscarriage can make all of this even more intense.
+Unfortunately, the hormonal changes that happen after a miscarriage can make all of this even more intense.

 Depending on how you are as a person, you may also find it difficult that miscarriage is not spoken about as openly as the death of a family member or close friend.
 This can be challenging.